We always underestimate the incredible impact of our presence in our organizations.

 Next time you talk to your team members, discuss what they see or think with your employees.

-Read about the power of not talking during a conversation.
+Learn about the importance of not interrupting during a conversation.

 Some questions could be:

-• Can you describe the decision we need to make here?
+- Can you describe the decision we need to make in this situation?

-• Can you explain the pros and cons of the decision?
+- Could you explain the advantages and disadvantages of the decision?

 If you find yourself in a position where you feel like you might need the boss to tell you what needs to be done, try these questions:

-• What would it look like if I was successful?
+- What would it look like if I were successful?